Tay-j/Beast2.7-Dev-IntelliJ/README.md

 The package can be found in the directory: /beast2/build/dist/F84.package.zip.

-Unzipping in ~/.beast/2.7/ allows the package to be deployed in BEAST2.
+Unzipping the package in ~/.beast/2.7/ allows it to be deployed in BEAST2.